rafterjs/rafter/core/api/README.md

   - preStartHooks.ts
   - routes.ts
 - lib
-  - HomeController.ts
+  - HealthController.ts
 - index.ts

 #### index.ts

 This is the server entry point.
 Think of this like your `express()` server definition.

 You pass in the paths you want to autoload our dependencies from.
-In the example below all the `./config` files and `./lib/HomeController.ts` will load into the rafter api server.
+In the example below all the `./config` files and `./lib/HealthController.ts` will load into the rafter api server.

 ```typescript
 import { Server } from '@rafterjs/api';